Ryggskott - Rehcore AB

 • Sudden and sharp pain in the lower back

-• Muscle spasm in the back muscles
+• Muscle spasms in the back muscles

-• Difficulty moving or straightening your back
+• Difficulty moving or straightening the back

 • Pain that worsens with movement or strain